 “AAT has massively aided my career as I can understand accounting processes more clearly.
 After learning it at college then it is immediately put into practice, which really helps me to understand.”

 I got some good careers advice at 14 – and never looked back

-Tyler Bowers, 22, travels into London each day from his Essex home to Moore Stephens’ office near Barbican (soon to merge with fellow accountancy firm BDO), where he works as a trainee accountant in their outsourcing department.
+Tyler Bowers, 22, travels into London each day from his Essex home to Moore Stephens’ office near Barbican, where he works as a trainee accountant in their outsourcing department.

 “I always liked the idea of learning and earning,” says Bowers, who is studying AAT’s Advanced and Professional Diplomas in Accounting as part of his apprenticeship programme.